cybergla/red-giraffe-recommend/readme.md

 ### 4 Config
 #### 4.1 Constants
-Keeps project level constants such as default filenames, field names etc.
+Keeps project level constants such as default filenames, field names etc. All Keys are documented inside the file.

 ### 5 Utils
 #### 5.1 Preprocess